 What to do with food you cannot share from your collection

 What do I do if I am unable to share all food from a collection?

-We’d hate for food to go to waste, so the number one rule is to only collect what you feel you can share via the app.
+OLIO exists to prevent waste, so the number one rule is to only collect what you feel you can share via the app.

 The information below relates to any surplus you have not managed to redistribute after your collection, with the exception of your 10% personal allowance.
 Your priority should always be to share as widely as possible with your community.
 We'd love for any surplus food to go to human consumption so please always try to share with your neighbours, friends or family first.
 Once done, we have some more alternatives to make sure the remaining food does not go to waste:

 * Before donating to a charity, feeding your pets or donating to a farm, please read the information below.